-The Collaborate, Advocacy, Resiliency, Empowerment (CARE) grant initiative is currently seeking College and Career Support Counselors.
-These counselors will be assigned to grant schools in Baltimore City Public School District (BCPS) and will extend services in partnership BCPS through wrap around services, while continuing to promote the district's vision to provide a rigorous educational program that prepares students for optimal college and career opportunities.
+The Collaborate, Advocacy, Resiliency, Empowerment (CARE) grant initiative is currently looking for College & Career Support Counselor.
+This role will be assigned to grant schools in Baltimore City Public School District (BCPS) and will extend services in partnership BCPS through wrap around services, while continuing to promote the district's vision to provide a rigorous educational program that prepares students for optimal college and career opportunities.
 If you aspire to work with students and families to increase their college and career attainment, through essential life skills mentoring sessions, parent communication, and academic/career preparation, consider applying.
 Interested individuals should maintain school counseling certification or be enrolled in a school counseling program at the practicum or internship level.

 Specific Duties & Responsibilities: